 For people with depression, a healthy environment of family support is vital to their recovery.
-Even though depression can be a frustrating illness, family and friends can make a significant difference.
+Although depression can be a challenging illness, the presence of supportive family and friends can make a significant difference.
 In this article we will cover the following ways to support someone with depression:

 Encourage Treatment and Rehabilitation

 Depression is a treatable condition.
 Various treatment approaches, such as medications, psychotherapies, and self-help measures, can help releive symptoms, promote engagement in meaningful activities, and enhance overall quality of life.
 The initial step towards recovery involves visiting a doctor for a comprehensive evaluation.